John Hooper (bishop): Downfall and death

 Upon Edward VI's death, Northumberland tried to supplant Mary Tudor with his own daughter-in-law, Jane Grey.
 Hooper opposed this plot but this did not improve his situation once Mary had become Queen.
 As a representative of the radical wing of Protestantism, Hooper was the first bishop to be attacked.
-He was given sanctuary at Sutton Court, before being sent to the Fleet Prison on 1 September, first on a charge of debt.
+He was given sanctuary at Sutton Court, before being sent to the Fleet prison on 1 September, first on a charge of debt.

 After Edward VI's legislation on the church was repealed, Hooper was deprived of his bishopric as a married man on 19 March 1554.
 He was kept in prison and, after the revival of the heresy acts in December 1554, he was condemned for heresy by Bishop Gardiner and degraded by Bishop Bonner on 29 January 1555.
 Hooper was sent to Gloucester, where he was burnt on 9 February.

 Legacy

 Hooper represented the radical wing of English Protestantism.
 While he expressed dissatisfaction with some of Calvin's earlier writings, he approved of the Consensus Tigurinus negotiated in 1549 between the Zwinglians and Calvinists of Switzerland.
-It was this form of religion that he laboured to spread in England and with others, such as Nicholas Ridley, Martin Bucer, and Pietro Martire Vermigli, he influence the changes in the 1552 edition of the Book of Common Prayer.
+It was this form of religion that he laboured to spread in England and with others, such as Nicholas Ridley, Martin Bucer, and Pietro Martire Vermigli, he influenced the changes in the 1552 edition of the Book of Common Prayer.
 The subject had considerable influence on the Puritans of Elizabeth's reign, when many editions of Hooper's works were published.
 Two volumes of Hooper's writings are included in the Parker Society's publications and another edition appeared at Oxford in 1855.
 In 1550 he translated book 2 of Tertullian's "Ad Uxorem" (To his wife), which is the first English translation of any of Tertullian's works.